 Due to the unique nature of the laws surrounding scaffolding, lawsuits involving these types of accidents have skyrocketed over the past two decades.
 Despite the fact that scaffolding-related injuries have been decreasing overall, lawsuits featuring injuries of this kind have experienced a significant, steady increase in popularity over the years.

 Kaplan Lawyers PC

 If you or a loved one has been hurt in a scaffolding accident, it is important you retain the counsel of a law firm well-versed in the aforementioned Scaffold Law.
-At Kaplan Lawyers PC, we understand the intricacies of these regulations, but also know how complicated even the most straightforward-seeming accident cases can be.
+At Kaplan Lawyers PC, Our personal injury lawyer in Staten Island understand the intricacies of these regulations, but also know how complicated even the most straightforward-seeming accident cases can be.
 When you’ve been injured, it’s important you enlist the services of a law firm dedicated to the task of seeing your case through to its end.
 Too often, otherwise winnable cases are forfeited by firms not willing to fight wholeheartedly for their clients.
 At Kaplan Lawyers PC, we care about the people we represent.
 We’ll help analyze the facts of your incident and will build a strong foundation for your case.
 For more information, contact Kaplan Lawyers PC.
 Our consultations are a free and easy way to get started.

 John has personally handled thousands of clients who were victims of another’s negligence and fights relentlessly for their rights.
 John enjoys bringing closure to a client’s matter so that the injured party can move forward with their life.
 His background enables him to evaluate complex liability related claims and bring resolution to claims in a record time frame. [ Attorney Bio ]